Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • Even if a project ultimately fails, the work undertaken can still be eligible if it meets the criteria for R&D

-For CTOs, R&D Managers, and Innovation Directors, it's crucial to collaborate closely with financial teams to ensure all eligible activities are captured.
+For CFOs, Finance Managers and Directors, it's crucial to collaborate closely with the technical teams to ensure all eligible projects are captured.
 This cross-functional approach can help identify R&D activities that might otherwise be overlooked, especially in non-traditional R&D areas.

 2. Inadequate Documentation and Record-Keeping